 Even before you open your startup, one industry that you should look at is your competition.
 By conducting proper market research on the existing competition both local and international, you farm out valuable insights such as how tough the competition is, what they are doing, what you can do better, and even the market size.

-A proper analysis of your market competition also provides business owners with the ability to develop pricing, marketing, and sales strategies that will give them an edge over their competition.
+A proper analysis of your market competition with Indexbox also provides business owners with the ability to develop pricing, marketing, and sales strategies that will give them an edge over their competition.

 Knowing your target market intimately is one key factor in a company’s survival.
 A business that doesn’t inherently exert efforts to cater to their customer’s every want and need is doomed to fail.
 Market research provides companies with a comprehensive report on their target market: who they are, what they like, what they want, their consumer behavior, tendencies, etc. From this raw data, one can already transform this into insights that can help boost one’s marketing strategies.